 Covering more than 164,000 acres, the Withlacoochee State Forest is loaded with recreational opportunities, from hiking and biking trails to paddling routes to leafy campgrounds.
 Just north of Brooksville, the Croom Tract of the state forest is laced with family-friendly trails, and the Silver Lake Recreation Area is an easy jumping-off point.
 The recreation area includes short-but-sweet options like the 1.2-mile High Water Route, which offers a glimpse of the region’s sandhill habitat and provides access to longer treks.
 For an extended hike, try the 5.3-mile Croom River Trail that skirts the Withlacoochee River.

 Rather ride instead?
 The Adventure Coast has options for cyclists of all skill levels—even riders still mastering training wheels.
-The 46-mile paved Withlacoochee State Trail meanders through six different native habitats, rolling through hardwood hammocks, sandhills, and cypress swamps.
+Starting in downtown Brooksville, the 10-mile Good Neighbor Trail connects to the Withlacoochee State Trail.
+The scenic 46-mile paved Withlacoochee State Trail meanders through six different native habitats, rolling through hardwood hammocks, sandhills, and cypress swamps.
 In Brooksville, Lake Towsen Regional Park offers easy access to the trail, along with family-friendly amenities like picnic shelters and restrooms.

 Hikers and naturalists will also love the Cypress Lakes Preserve located in eastern Hernando County.
 Protected as part of the county’s Environmentally Sensitive Lands program, the 331-acre preserve is rich in biodiversity with a patchwork of live oak hammocks, cypress swamps, and native sandhill habitat.
 The protected area is renowned for seasonal wildflowers, and the diversity of habitats means the area is also a hotspot for both native and migratory birds.
 For hikers, birders, and photographers, a 1.5-mile portion of the statewide Florida Trail also weaves through the lake-studded preserve.